-MSc Mechanical Engineering (without resits) - September 30th

-MSc Mechanical Engineering (with resits) - December 15th

-Moderation approach to main assessment: Universal double-blind marking

-Assessment Feedback: Informal feedback will be given during regular meetings with supervisors.
+MSc Mechanical Engineering (without resits) - September 30th MSc Mechanical Engineering (with resits) - December 15th Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort Assessment Feedback: Informal feedback will be given during regular meetings with supervisors.
 The supervisor will also provide an assessment of the project drafting skills during the planning of the dissertation.
 Work will be returned according to specified deadlines and accompanied by constructive comment.
 A Feedback session will be given to any student who fails their dissertation and is permitted by the Award Board to resubmit their work.
 Failure Redemption: Candidates who fail the dissertation are given an opportunity to resubmit the dissertation within 3 months of the result of the examination if a full-time student or 6 months for part-time students.
 Such students will be given one formal feedback session, including written feedback on the reasons for failure, immediately following confirmation of the result by the University Postgraduate Taught Examination Board.
 The opportunity to resubmit will only be offered to students who submit a dissertation and are awarded a fail.
 Those candidates who do not submit a dissertation will not be offered a resubmission opportunity.
 The marking process for dissertation resubmissions is the same as for first submissions.
 The dissertation will be marked by the supervisor and the member of staff who marked the first submission, and sent to the External Examiner for moderation.
 The mark will be confirmed at an Internal Exam Board and ratified at the University Postgraduate Taught Examination Board.
 The resubmission will be capped at 50%.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.

-If an extension is deemed appropriate a Postgraduate Taught Masters 'Application for Extension to the Submission Deadline/ Period of Candidature' Form will need to be submitted as follows:

-- 31 August deadline for Part Two students (non-resit students). - 8 November deadline for Part Two Students (students who had resits).

-EG-M103 Advanced Thermo Fluid Mechanics
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+If an extension is deemed appropriate a Postgraduate Taught Masters 'Application for Extension to the Submission Deadline/ Period of Candidature' Form will need to be submitted as follows: • 31 August - deadline for Part Two students (non-resit students). • 8 November - deadline for Part Two Students (students who had resits).
+EG-M103 Advanced Thermo Fluid Mechanics Credits: 10 Session: 2022/23 September-January Pre-requisite Modules: